How to Close Profitable Sales – Because it costs you a lot to close cheap business!

 If you haven’t done the sales investigation and needs matching correctly then you’re not in a position to ask these questions.

-Don’t even try, because you’ll sound like the worst kind of shiny suited wide boy because that just won’t wash with the buyer.
+Don’t even try, because you’ll sound like the worst kind of shiny suited wide boy and that just won’t wash with the buyer.

 How to Close Profitable Sales (c) Morton Kyle Limited